-Profit rate risk is the risk which unfavorably affects a bank's financial condition due to changes in market profit rates.
+Profit Rate Risk in Banking Book (PRRBB) refers to the current or probable risk to a bank's capital and earnings arising from adverse movements in profit rates that affect banking book positions.
+When profit rates change, the present value and timing of future cash flows change.
 The value of the On Balance Sheet and the Off Balance Sheet position of the Bank would be adversely affected with the change in the profit rate.
 Both the current earnings (earnings perspective) as well as the net worth of the bank (economic value perspective) are negatively affected for changing profit rates.
 The profit rate risk is assessed by the bank both in earning and economic value perspective.
 EXIM bank monitors the size of the gap between Rate Sensitive Assets (RSA) and Rate Sensitive Liabilities (RSL) in terms of remaining time of re-pricing for evaluating the impact of profit rate risk on the net profit margin.

-Re-pricing risk for the bank which is regularly measured by comparing the volume of bank's assets that mature or re-price within a given time period with the volume of liabilities.
+EXIM Bank considers both the short-term and long-term perspectives to identify the risks associated with changing PRRBB on their on-balance sheet and off-balance sheet exposures.
 In short term, changes in profit rates impact the bank's Net Investment Income (NII) and in a longer term, it impacts the cash flows on the assets, liabilities and off-balance sheet items that may rise to a risk to the net worth of the bank arising out of all re-pricing mismatches and other profit rate sensitive position.